dlsniper/fig-standards/proposed/psr-extended-cache.md

 namespace Psr\Cache;

 /**
- * CacheItem with tag support
+ * CacheItem with namespace support
  */
-interface NamespacedItemInterface extends ItemInterface {
+interface NamespacedCacheItemInterface extends CacheItemInterface {
     /**
      * Get the namespace of the cache item